• Skip to primary navigation

 Other eggplant or aubergine dishes you may enjoy:

-• Baked aubergine with cumin and yoghurt sauce
+• Baked aubergine with cumin and yogurt sauce

 • Miso aubergines - for something more exotic